 The CAQ promised in the last election campaign to reform the electoral system and introduce proportional representation.

 If the proposal goes through, Quebec would become the first province to adopt a system of mixed proportional representation.

 Other provinces, including British Columbia and Prince Edward Island, have tried to introduce electoral reform.
 In both cases, voters opted against the proposal in referendums.

-The federal Liberals under Justin Trudeau also promised to make changes during the last election campaign, but walked away from the commitment.
+The federal Liberals under Justin Trudeau also promised before their first term to make changes but walked away from the commitment.